Genivia/ugrep/README.md

     export GREP_COLORS='mt=30;43:fn=1;32:ln=1;33:cn=1;33:bn=1;33'

-To produce color-highlighted results:
+To produce color-highlighted results (`--color` is redundance since it is the default):

     ugrep --color -R -n -k -tc++ 'FIXME.*'

-To page through the color-highlighted results with pager (`less -R` by default):
+To page through the results with pager (`less -R` by default):

-    ugrep --color --pager -R -n -k -tc++ 'FIXME'
+    ugrep --pager -R -n -k -tc++ 'FIXME'

-To display a hexdump of a zip file itself (without decompressing), with color-highlighted matches of the zip magic bytes `PK\x03\x04`:
+To display a hexdump of a zip file itself (i.e. without decompressing), with color-highlighted matches of the zip magic bytes `PK\x03\x04` (`--color` is redundant since it is the default):

     ugrep --color -y -UX 'PK\x03\x04' some.zip